← Back to blog

 - ./data:/app/data

 The volume mount ./data:/app/data ensures the SQLite database and all uploaded photos survive container restarts and image updates.
 Without it, all data will be lost the next time you run docker compose pull.
+Which image tag you put in that file is a decision of its own — see Image tags: release channels and version pinning further down.

 Configuration (.env)